Index

 The Gathering: a venue for the agentic web

-The architecture of the new web
+Architecture of the new web

 Together, MX, COGS, The Gathering, and Reginald form the architecture of the new web.
 MX is the contract.
 COGS is the constitution.
 The Gathering is the steward.
 Reginald is the trust layer.

-Reginald is the public registry that attests the provenance of any document: who published it, that it has not been modified since publication, and whether it was produced by a human, an AI, or an automated system.
+Reginald is the public registry that attests the provenance of any document: who published it, that it hasn't been modified since publication, and whether it was produced by a human, an AI, or an automated system.
 An agent that reads cog-described content and verifies it through Reginald hallucinates less, it has attested facts to cite, not gaps to fill by inference.
 MX makes content machine-readable.
 Reginald makes it machine-trustworthy.
 Both are required for agents that are reliable in the full sense.

 The foundation of the next internet is being built now.